The doctoral school

 A selected number of thesis subjects are offered in an early round of competition.

 Once a candidate's application has been approved by the thesis director, the doctoral school will then proceed, in the beginning of March, to select students for an interview.

-Candidates will be informed by mid-March whether they have been selected for an interview.
+Candidates will be informed by in the beginninf of March whether they have been selected for an interview.

 The interview process will take place on March 22th and 23th 2018.
 The preliminary results of this early competition are released inthe following days.

 Normal Competition 2019

 Once the candidate's application has been approved by the thesis director, the doctoral school then proceeds at the beginning of June with a selection of candidates for the interview process.

 The thesis subjects for PHENIICS may be found in the link below: